 1.0 favor common atom types, above 1.0 increases diversity.Focus parameters control how the model selects which atom to extend next during generation.

-PocketFlow ranks generated molecules by QED (Quantitative Estimate of Drug-likeness) and provides standard molecular properties.
+PocketFlow returns generated molecules in upstream generation order.
+ProteinIQ also calculates QED (Quantitative Estimate of Drug-likeness) and standard molecular properties as derived annotations for easier triage.

 QED ranges from 0-1, with higher values indicating more drug-like properties.
 The score combines molecular weight, lipophilicity, hydrogen bond donors/acceptors, polar surface area, rotatable bonds, and aromatic rings into a single metric.